This ultimate guide will help you with Everything You Need to Know about Artichokes! How to Cook, Buy and Eat them.

 There is no clue when looking at an artichoke that it should be eaten!

-Artichokes are a large member of the thistle family.
-They are considered a vegetable.
+They are a large member of the thistle family and are considered a vegetable.

 What Part of the Artichoke Can be Eaten?

-When cooked, the underside of the leaves reveals soft flesh that is delicious.
+When cooked, the underside of the prickly leaves reveals soft flesh that is delicious.

 The favorite part however is buried deep inside the outer leaves: the artichoke heart.